Skip to main content

 Add widgets

-In the new dashboard, create the following widgets.
-Some widgets are specific to your chosen AI tool, while others work with any tool.
+In the new dashboard, create the following widgets to match the demo dashboard.
+Some widgets require the Cursor integration, while others work with any AI tool.

 AI Tool License Utilization table (click to expand)